 It is believed that as much as 30 percent of all cases of adult asthma are caused by allergens.
 Those people who are allergic to felines have an increased risk of developing asthma as an adult.
 It is also the case that prolonged exposure to the likes of certain irritants and allergens, such as mold, cigarette smoke, dust, and certain chemicals can all act as triggers to an asthma attack.
+For example, many people are allergic to dog hair as it is advisable for them to invest in a robot vacuum for dog hair.
 There are also certain materials that can be found within the workplace that are likely to have the same triggering effect.

 For women, fluctuations in their hormones can also cause them to develop asthma as an adult.
 This is why some females develop asthma during pregnancy as their hormones are all over the place and constantly changing.
 The same is also true for those women going through the menopause.

 There are certain infections, viruses, and illnesses that can be a contributory factor to the onset of adult asthma.
 For instance, a bad case of the flu or prolonged cold, are both things that can cause asthma to develop in adults.

 One thing that does not cause it is smoking, although being exposed to the smoke can worsen the symptoms.

 - Top SERP Ranking Tracker: SpySERP Features and Benefits - January 19, 2022